Debatrium/Constitution_1/README.md

 ## Article III: Provisions for Amendment

-This constitution may be amended the CEO without approval of other management members or, in the event of the founder/CEO's death, by the Executive Leader together with the approval of the COO and the Administrator.<br><br>
+This constitution may be amended the CEO without approval of other management members or, in the event of the founder/CEO's death, by the Executive Leader together with the approval of the COO and the Administrator.<br>

 Amendments must adhere to the principles of liberty, respect, and fairness.